TranslucentTB/TranslucentTB/CONTRIBUTING.md

 You also need to install the following individual components:

-- MSVC v143 - VS 2022 C++ x64/x86 Spectre-mitigated libs (Latest)
+- If building for x64: MSVC v143 - VS 2022 C++ x64/x86 Spectre-mitigated libs (Latest)
+- If building for ARM64: MSVC v143 - VS 2022 C++ ARM64 Spectre-mitigated libs (Latest)

 ### 3 - Install the Windows Insider SDK

 We currently require the [Windows Insider SDK](https://www.microsoft.com/en-us/software-download/windowsinsiderpreviewSDK) to build TranslucentTB because it has several important bug fixes.

 You do not need to have an Insider build of Windows to use this, you can install it on stable builds.
-Right now, we use the SDK build 22543, but a newer one should work as well, provided you update `WindowsTargetPlatformVersion` in `Common\CppProject.props` and `TargetPlatformVersion` in `AppPackage\AppPackage.wapproj`.
+Right now, we use the SDK build 22621, but a newer one should work as well, provided you update `WindowsTargetPlatformVersion` in `Common\CppProject.props` and `TargetPlatformVersion` in `AppPackage\AppPackage.wapproj`.

 ### 4 - Install dependencies